Fast Find

 Both the coquito and the rompope can be stored in glass bottles and make great hostess gifts!

-A Dutch version of eggnog with cognac, Advocaat, leaves the milk out and is more a custard than an eggnog.
+A Dutch version of eggnog with cognac, advocaat, leaves the milk out and is more a custard than an eggnog.
 You eat it with a spoon!
-Creamy and delicious served with whipped cream or just plain.
-In Denmark, eggnog is called Æggekop and the beaten stiff egg whites are folded into the mixture and Syllabub is a close relative that doesn't use eggs.
-Eierlikör, Egg Liquor from Germany is another eggnog variation.
+It's creamy and delicious served with whipped cream or just plain.
+Eierlikör, Egg Liqueur from Germany is another eggnog variation.
 The Eierlikör recipe can be made with rum and and grain alcohol although our sources advise that the best taste comes with adding cognac.

-Celebrate your heritage or just celebrate with eggnog at your holiday get-togethers!
+Celebrate your heritage or just celebrate with eggnog at your next Christmas get-together!